Panonim/qbwrapper/README.md

 * The cache is locked for concurrency safety.
 * If the qBittorrent login fails, the app exits.
 * If you hit the endpoint without a valid token, you get a 401 Unauthorized.
-* The app uses standard Go HTTP server and `github.com/joho/godotenv` for env loading.